ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ie.md

 If it does not display properly, we recommend that you:

-- **Check the configuration of the domain name.** The DNS configuration of your domain name may be preventing the website you have just uploaded to your OVH Web Hosting space from displaying correctly.
-Make sure that the A record currently configured in the DNS zone for your domain corresponds to the IP address of your OVH Web Hosting plan.
+- **Check the configuration of the domain name.** The DNS configuration of your domain name may be preventing the website you have just uploaded to your OVHcloud Web Hosting space from displaying correctly.
+Make sure that the A record currently configured in the DNS zone for your domain corresponds to the IP address of your OVHcloud Web Hosting plan.

-- **Make sure that no files are missing.** When uploading your files to your OVH Web Hosting space, you may have forgotten to transfer some files, or an error may have occurred.
+- **Make sure that no files are missing.** When uploading your files to your OVHcloud Web Hosting space, you may have forgotten to transfer some files, or an error may have occurred.
 Be careful during this process, however, to avoid breaking any links between the website’s files and the database (if the website uses one).

 - **Check that there are no errors in the site's code.** This is definitely the most technical check to carry out, but the files you have uploaded may contain errors, which are preventing the server from displaying your website correctly.